-A notable increase in mental and physical health issues have been reported worldwide from the COVID-19 pandemic physical distancing and social isolation protocols, and closure of workplaces, schools and recreation spaces.
-Children and youth, because of brain and social-emotional development stage, are particularly vulnerable to COVID-related disruption.^{1,2} COVID-19 data collected in 2020 from Calgary families suggest that up to 35% of mothers experienced increased stress, anxiety and depressive symptoms; and approximately 30% of caregivers were concerned about their child's behaviour and mood.3 Furthermore, to address child and youth distress, the Canadian Paediatric Society (CPS) recently called for the Government of Ontario to safely re-open schools and outdoor recreation spaces.
-The CPS reported approximately 70% of children and youth experienced worsening mental health during the pandemic, and that alarming numbers of children and youth were presenting to clinics and hospitals with anxiety, depression, eating disorders, and substance misuse.^{4,5,6} Drs.
-Douglas Mack and Martha Fulford, Assistant Clinical Professor in Paediatrics and Associate Professor
+A notable increase in mental and physical health issues has been reported worldwide from the COVID-19 pandemic physical distancing and social isolation protocols, and closure of workplaces, schools and recreation spaces.
+Children and youth, because of brain and social-emotional development stage, are particularly vulnerable to COVID-related disruption.
+COVID-19 data collected in 2020 from Calgary families suggest that up to 35% of mothers experienced increased stress, anxiety and depressive symptoms; and approximately 30% of caregivers were concerned about their child's behaviour and mood.
+Furthermore, to address child and youth distress, the Canadian Paediatric Society (CPS) recently called for the Government of Ontario to safely re-open schools and outdoor recreation spaces.
+The CPS reported approximately 70% of children and youth were presenting to clinics and hospitals with anxiety, depression, eating disorders, and substance misuse.
+Drs.
+Douglas Mack and Martha Fulford, Assistant Clinical Professor in Paediatrics and Associate Professor in Medicine, respectively, at McMaster University, warn that these closures and lack of social interaction will likely have negative long-term effects: